CURRENT PROJECT MEMBERS

 University of Manitoba

 Sean first got involved with the Voyageurs Wolf Project while working as a technician for Voyageurs National Park in 2015.
-Sean continued working for Voyageurs until he began his Master's at the University of Minnesota in Fall 2016 studying the spatial and population dynamics of beavers, advised by project member Steve Windels.
-In 2019, Sean began his Ph.D. at the University of Manitoba as part of the Churchill Fox Project, a long-term research project focused on monitoring food web dynamics at the taiga-tundra-marine interface along the western coast of Hudson Bay near Churchill, Manitoba.
-His research is primarily focused on studying interactions between Arctic foxes, red foxes, and their prey, with a secondary focus on understanding how cross-environment resource subsidies affect these interactions.
+Sean continued working for Voyageurs until he began his Master's at the University of Minnesota in Fall 2016 studying the spatial and population dynamics of beavers.
+In 2024, Sean completed his Ph.D. at the University of Manitoba as part of the Churchill Fox Project, a long-term research project focused on monitoring food web dynamics at the taiga-tundra-marine interface along the western coast of Hudson Bay near Churchill, Manitoba.
+His research primarily focused on studying interactions between Arctic foxes, red foxes, and their prey, with a secondary focus on understanding how cross-environment resource subsidies affect these interactions.
 Sean fostered a passion for the outdoors, wild places, and wildlife through childhood camping trips and by working seasonal technician jobs in places like Maui, the New Mexico mountains, and the Florida Keys.
 He still reveres the Northwoods of Minnesota, and maintains a collaborative relationship with the project today.

 John Bruggink